bart747/mysite/content/pages/cookies.md

 ---
 layout: page
-title: "Cookie Policy for this Website"
+title: "Cookie Policy for This Website"
 ---